shivamag00/chromium-dashboard/index.md

 * [#1468](https://github.com/GoogleChrome/chromium-dashboard/pull/1468) - Added support for infinite scrolling to previous releases

 ### Related to fixing bugs and improving usability
+As mentioned, the project also involved fixing bugs and improve usability.
+The following is the complete list of UI enhancements and bug fixes that were done as a part of this project:-

 * [#1211](https://github.com/GoogleChrome/chromium-dashboard/pull/1211) - Fixed failing tests in Travis CI
 * [#1220](https://github.com/GoogleChrome/chromium-dashboard/pull/1220), [#1256](https://github.com/GoogleChrome/chromium-dashboard/pull/1256) - _stack rank_ & _timeline_ links are viewport responsive
 * [#1212](https://github.com/GoogleChrome/chromium-dashboard/pull/1212) - Generation of coverage report no longer fails